hirosystems/stacks.js/.github/CONTRIBUTING.md

-# Contributing to the Stacks.js
+# Contributing to Stacks.js

-Thank you for considering contributing to the Stacks.js!
+Thank you for considering contributing to Stacks.js!
 We welcome any contributions, whether it's bug fixes, new features, or improvements to the existing codebase.

 ## Your First Pull Request